Pooja Sahasrabudhe

-Pooja Sahasrabudhe is an Indian International Table tennis player from Thane, Maharashtra.
+Pooja Sahasrabudhe is an Indian table tennis player from Thane, Maharashtra.
 She comes from a humble middle-class background, and was born and brought up in Thane, Maharashtra.
 She took to Table tennis at the age of 9 in the year 2000 and showed keen interest and great talent in the sport.
 Her coach Mrs. Shailaja Gohad at the Boosters TT Academy, was quick to notice this and it was under her guidance that Pooja groomed as a player.
 She started representing India at a very young age.
 Pooja did her schooling and graduation from Thane and was absorbed by ONGC in the year 2010.
 Pooja recently got married and moved to Pune, India where she continues to train under the guidance of Mr. Rohit Chaudhary - a Shiv Chatrapatee Awardee and her husband Mr. Aniket Koparkar - an ex-international himself.